Kia e-Niro electric motor, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

-To say the Kia e-Niro is fun is probably pushing it a bit, but it’s certainly easy and relaxing to drive, with well controlled ride comfort, the trademark seamless acceleration of electric power and enough potency to give it surprising acceleration from low speeds if you want it.
+To say the Kia e-Niro is fun to drive is probably pushing it a bit, but it’s certainly an easy and relaxing steer, with well controlled ride comfort, the trademark seamless acceleration of electric power and enough potency to give it surprising acceleration from low speeds if you want it.

 Kia e-Niro electric motor, 0-62mph and acceleration

-The e-Niro makes 201bhp and 395Nm of torque (the latter of which arrives the moment you hit the accelerator), which to most of us means that it feels fast – surprisingly fast.
+The most powerful e-Niro makes 201bhp and 395Nm of torque (the latter of which arrives the moment you hit the accelerator), which to most of us means that it feels fast – surprisingly fast.
 There are three driving modes to choose from: Eco, Comfort and Sport.
+0-60mph takes 7.5 seconds and top speed is 104mph.

 Choose red-backlit Sport mode and the throttle sharpens up, the steering weights up and you can actually fling the e-Niro around with unexpected gusto for an eco-minded family car.
 Even in the more ordinary modes, it’ll startle hot hatches up to 40mph, and you’ll have no qualms about merging with faster traffic or tackling a motorway journey.